ucdavisdatalab/workshop_python_basics/chapters/02_data-structures.md

 categories.

 Polars uses the `Categorical` and `Enum` data types to represent categorical data.
-Visualizations and statistical models sometimes treat factors differently than other data types, so it's important to make sure you have the right data type.
+Visualizations and statistical models sometimes treat categorical data differently than other data types, so it's important to make sure you have the right data type.

 When it reads a data set, Polars usually can't tell which features are categorical.
 That means identifying and converting the categorical features is